ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-05-28-the-right-e-learning-solutions-for-your-business-or-organization.md

 Technology has come a long way when it comes to being a productive tool for teaching.
 In fact, E-learning has made a huge impact on training within organizations all over the world, and this type of teaching continues to evolve.
 Whether it be for the workplace or school, it is a great way to disseminate information to a particular group.
 The E-learning market is set to make a large impact with an estimated revenue of approximately $51.5 billion by 2016, which is a projected [7.6% growth](http://elearningindustry.com/5-ways-to-reduce-cognitive-load-in-elearning).

-<div>We’ve already covered the general topics related to software development: [how to choose a provider](http://www.issart.com/blog/outsourcing-software-development-choosing-right-provider/), [what to consider during development](http://www.issart.com/blog/know-software-development-process/) and especially while [working in international market](http://www.issart.com/blog/what-challenges-do-software-development-companies-face-while-working-with-foreign-customers/), and [how to motivate remote team](http://www.issart.com/blog/motivating-an-offshore-team/).</div><div>Are you interested in other topics?
+<div>We've already covered the general topics related to software development: [how to choose a provider](http://www.issart.com/blog/outsourcing-software-development-choosing-right-provider/), [what to consider during development](http://www.issart.com/blog/know-software-development-process/) and especially while [working in international market](http://www.issart.com/blog/what-challenges-do-software-development-companies-face-while-working-with-foreign-customers/), and [how to motivate remote team](http://www.issart.com/blog/motivating-an-offshore-team/).</div><div>Are you interested in other topics?
 Please vote!</div>\[polldaddy poll=”8814647″\]

 ## What is E-learning?